Protect the State and Local Tax Deduction (SALT)

 As Congress and the administration continue to negotiate a tax reform package, the future deductibility of state and local taxes (SALT) is at risk.
 This vital deduction supports middle class homeowners and public services that benefit all citizens, such as schools, law enforcement and public safety, transportation and infrastructure.
 Congress is looking to produce a revenue neutral package, meaning that all tax cuts must be paid for, and SALT is the most valuable deduction available.

 We need city leaders to speak up and tell Congress cities and families cannot afford to pay for tax reform.
-Learn more about SALT below and take action today.

 - More than 43 million American taxpayers claim the SALT deduction, making it the most popular deduction in the federal tax code.